TomKellyGenetics/graphsim/paper/paper.md

 [@Zappia2017], which uses the gamma-poisson distribution, have been developed to model single-cell data.
-SERGIO [@Dibaeinia2019] and dyngen [@Cannoodt2020] build on this to include gene regulatory networks and multimodality respectively.
-These methods have been designed based on known or modelled reaction states and added stochasticity to determinisitic relationships.
+SERGIO [@Dibaeinia2019] and dyngen [@Cannoodt2020] build on thisby adding gene regulatory networks and multimodality respectively.
+These methods have been designed based on known or synthetic reaction states and added stochasticity to deterministic relationships.
 However, it is computationally-intensive to model these reactions at scale over iterations in benchmarking.
-In some cases, it is only necessary to model the statistical variability of RNA-Seq data to evaluate methods with these correlation structures.
+In some cases, it is only necessary to model the statistical variability and ``noise'' of RNA-Seq data to evaluate methods with multivariate correlation structures.

 There is a need, therefore, for a systematic framework for statistical modelling and simulation of gene expression data derived from